irmen/prog8/docs/source/building.rst

 allows it to be loaded directly on the target system.
 Prog8 currently has no built-in support for programs that exceed 64 Kb of memory, nor for multi-part loaders.

-For the Commodore-64, most programs will have a tiny BASIC launcher that does a SYS into the generated machine code.
+For the Commodore 64, most programs will have a tiny BASIC launcher that does a SYS into the generated machine code.
 This way the user can load it as any other program and simply RUN it to start.
 (This is a regular ".prg" program).
 Prog8 can create those, but it is also possible to output plain binary programs that can be loaded into memory anywhere.